Geolocation and time zone data

 We geolocate people when you identify them

 We don’t add or update geolocation data until you identifyThe Customer.io operation that adds or updates a person.
 When you identify a person, Customer.io either adds a person if they don’t exist in your workspace, or updates them if they do.
-Before you identify someone (by their email address or an ID), you can track them anonymously. someone using our JavaScript client or mobile SDKs—based on the context.ip field that these data sources automatically capture in requests.
+Before you identify someone (by their email address or an ID), you can track them anonymously. someone with a context.ip field in the same request.
+Remember, our mobile SDKs and JavaScript client automatically capture IP addresses for you, but you’ll need to capture the IP address yourself if you use our backend libraries (like our Node.JS or Go SDKs) or our Pipelines API directly.

 flowchart LR z(Identify person)-->a a{Is context.ip